archway-network/archway/x/cwica/spec/01_state.md

 # State

-Section describes all stored by the module objects and their stoarage keys
+Section describes all stored by the module objects and their storage keys

 ## Params